bsmith89/rrnum/README.md

 This phylogeny looks a ton better.

+### 2014-09-09 ###
+#### Problem Sequences ####
+Steve sent me a set of 46 sequences which were removed from analysis due to being too long or too short, but which came from genomes with other sequences of the correct length range.
+I'm not sure, but I think Steve said that these genomes come from clades with copy numbers which match when _including_ the "problem seqs".
+I've aligned them using SINA (the web application, since it was too much trouble to do it locally), and all 46 of them align well, with high identity.

+I've downloaded the file from SINA Online and moved it to

+    ./seq/16S_probseqs.afn

+I'll re-make the tree on FLUX and see where they come out.

 ## TODOs ##
 - TODO: Collect the relationship between copy number and the copy number of the closest not-same-genome 16S leaf on the